HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ![dropout_2](images/dropout_2.png)

-The drawback for dropout is difficult to define cost function.
-While doing prediction on test datasets, don't use dropout.
+The drawback for dropout is difficult to define cost function. **While doing prediction on test datasets, don't use dropout**.

 ## Vanishing/Exploding Gradients